THEMVFFINMAN/Reddit-Manipulation/README.md

 See `requirements.txt` for a list of current dependencies.
 This list should not change in future updates.

+Also ensure that the Tor daemon is installed on your machine.

 ## Use

+See the included `config.ini` for what variables you have control over.
+Note that the `tor_command` variable is absolutely necessary.
+It should be the command used on your system to restart the Tor service.
+The other variables have default values specified in the code.

 ### Account creation